NetSAIL-UCI/Phoenix/README.md

 kubectl delete deployment spelling -n overleaf0
 ```

-Next, from your `local` machine, open ip:30919.
+Next, from your `local` machine, open `ip_addr:30919`.
 Here, the user should confirm that while editing the documents, the spell-check no longer appears.
 Similarly, users can delete other stateless deployments such as `tags` without crashing the application.

 We encourage readers to add overleaf application in their future experiments because unlike existing microservice benchmarks which are mainly demo applications, Overleaf is a real-world application.
 The k8s manifest files for Overleaf can be found in `./src/workloads/cloudlab/phoenix-cloudlab/overleaf_kubernetes`.

 Lastly, we encourage users to conduct one "healthy run" from loadgenerator module in the `local` machine.

 ```
-python3 -m src.workloads.cloudlab.loadgen.load_generator firstrun 155.98.38.33 false
+python3 -m src.workloads.cloudlab.loadgen.load_generator firstrun 155.98.38.33 false 60

 ```

 By running this script in your `local` machine will create a folder named `firstrun` (the first param) with several log files.
 The second param is the ip address.
 The third param is set to `false` which instructs to run loadgeneration without performing chaos i.e., deleting nodes at random.
+Lastly, the 60 denotes that the script is ran for 60 seconds.

 This concludes the workload preparation for real-world experiments.